hlxsites/henkel-raqn-guide/docs/raqn/components.md

 2. Enforce good code practices
 3. Easy Reusability

+# Defining concern and features in Component-Based Architecture

+For better separation of concern we should define feaures as components.

+Let's have a example
+Let's check some concerns defined on the main OOB script for EDS 1 - Decorate buttons
+2 - Placeholders
+3 - Load icons
+4 - Restructure Headings

+Those concerns should not be at general inicial script

+- A button should be the concern of it's component not a convetion based on beeing inside of a div
+- Placeholders should be concern of sites that require placeholders
+- Icons, so not every site or page will require icons, so icon is the concern of icons not all pages.
+- Headings can be defined by authors, and semantical meaning should also be concern of authors or a component.

+We should be able to set components and features on the fly without obligation as components.

 ## Simple component loader

 Instead of several decoration functions we setup a simple component loader to "decorate and prepare"